Basic Dope Sheet Operation

 Select a keyframe and use the following shortcut keys to execute it.

-These operations can also be performed from the menu bar or from a right-click menu.
+These operations can also be performed from the menu bar or from the right-click menu.

-Copy & paste of keyframes (paste into other parameters)
+Copy and paste keyframes (paste into other parameters)

-Normally, when you perform a copy& paste, the copied keyframes are pasted into the same parameter.
+Normally, when you perform a copy and paste, the copied keyframes are pasted into the same parameter.

-To paste a copied keyframe into a specific parameter, do the following.
+To paste a copied keyframe into another parameter, use the following procedure.

-Here, as an example, we paste the XYZ of the face into the XYZ of the body.
+Here, as an example, the XYZ of the face are pasted into the XYZ of the body.

 First, select the keyframe to be copied.

-Next, select the same number of parameters that you copied at the position you wish to paste.
+Next, select the same number of parameters that you copied at the position you want to paste.

-From the right-click menu, execute [Paste Keyframes to Selected Rows].
+From the right-click menu, click [Paste Keyframes to Selected Rows].